falseinput/geogrid-maplibre-gl/README.md

 ## Styling

-Customize the appearance of the grid labels by overriding the following CSS classes:
+Most of the styling can be done with API options `gridStyle` and `labelStyle`.

+If those options are not enough, it is possible to override CSS classes:

 * `geogrid` - The main container for labels.
 * `geogrid__label` - Invidual label elements.
 * `geogrid__label--left` - Labels on the left.